fvirdia/usvp-simulation/README.md

 - Sagemath 9.0+
 - git (optional, for getting a copy of the [DSDGR20] simulator and the [APS15] LWE estimator)
 - make (optional, simplifies setup)
+- pdflatex (optional, for generating plots using Tikz)

 The code was written and tested on Linux.
 It should also work fine on WSL for Windows and macOS.